|

 to help pay for the mining of gold and adopt

+a multi-outlet investment system.
 In a process of establishing a gold market

 in the country, adapting to the global gold